CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint2_report.md

 - Before the next meeting, I will look into these articles and see what I can do with that information.
 - Because of the new information from Brock, there are fewer obstacles in our way than before.

+Brock Brumfield
+- Since the last meeting not much has been done to the project.
+I have shared some in formation with the group on how to push information to individual repos.
+- Before the next meeting, I will try to look at some todos and do more research and try to find information.
+- No current obstacles are standing in our way.

 ### Stand-Up Meeting Five (11/20/2022)

 - What did you since last meeting?